-Culture is the fabric of life, the theme that runs through humanity.
-Culture is how people in a group relate to themselves, things, and others, as influenced by shared norms, values, language, beliefs, practices, rituals, and traditions.
+Culture is the fabric of life.
+It’s the theme that runs through humanity.
+Culture is how people in a group relate to themselves, things, and others, and is influenced by shared norms, values, language, beliefs, practices, rituals, and traditions.
 It often guides behaviors, cognitions, decisions, institutions, and governances.
-Taking into account the culture of the people, institutions and communities involved in the evaluation or project is essential to understanding the people and context for change.
+Taking into account the culture of the people, institutions, and communities involved in the evaluation or project is essential to understanding the people and context for change.

 Our Community Transformation Approach

 Just as there is an innate ability inside of the caterpillar to know how to transform into a beautiful butterfly, we believe that individuals have the answers to transform their communities – and by extension, the broader society – to become socially cohesive, physically healthy, emotionally intelligent, and financially stable.

 Our revolutionary approach to community transformation is called Culturally Responsive Community Development (CRCD).
 We believe the community has the answers to solve the community’s problems.
 By building relationships with community members, we work on three levels: community/resident groups (e.g., block clubs), institutions (e.g., schools, churches, community centers, hospitals, police), and decision makers (e.g., alderman, mayor, state reps).
 Through this model, we concentrate all of our services in a neighborhood and partner with them for the long-term until their vision of a thriving community is realized.